 7. Study the Anime Style

 To make art that looks like anime and manga you have to understand their defining characteristics.
 Fortunately there are plenty of tutorials here on AnimeOutline to help you study these styles.
 Simply see the Anime & Manga Drawing Tutorials section and pick whatever it is you are interested in drawing.

 If you are having trouble spotting your mistakes turn your drawing upside down or hold it up to a mirror.
 This will give you a fresh “perspective” making it easier to see them.

-Doing the exercises and applying the drawing tips suggested above will help you with the basics of drawing anime.
-Once you you have a fairly steady hand with good control of your pen or pencil and feel that you have a good grip on drawing basic lines and shapes you can move on to more advanced aspects of drawing such as perspective, color and shading.
+Doing the exercises and applying the tips suggested above will help you with the basics of drawing anime.
+Once you you have a fairly steady hand with good control of your pen or pencil you can move on to more advanced aspects of drawing.
+These include things such as perspective, color and shading.
+For some basics on all of these see the following tutorials:

-For a breakdown of things that will help you learn to draw anime see:
+For a suggestions on things that can help you learn to draw anime see: